qamania/TPI-Next/README.md

 If you want to contribute to the project, create a pull request or open an issue.
 We will be happy to review your changes and merge them into the main branch.

 ## Roadmap
+- [x] add AI as a category in the questionnaire
 - [ ] implement audit results comparison by uploading csv files
 - [ ] add scenario with questions for the typical audit
 - [ ] add template of the audit report